 - Groups relating to operational utilisation of ArenaCore including subjects such as on-boarding, network discovery, design/architecture best practice groups, etc

 Over time it is expected that active and helpful community members will become known to us.
-We may be able to engage some community members to help with aspects of ArenaCore project work where this is possible and mutually beneficial on both sides.
-Please note that opportunities will probably be limited and may not be advertised.
-For larger pieces of work these opportunities would probably also be fielded externally.
-We are certainly interested to get to know community members and their capabilities however, and expect that this should happen naturally over the course of time.
+We may be able to engage some community members to help with aspects of ArenaCore project work where this is possible.
+Please note that opportunities may be limited and may not be advertised.
+We are certainly interested however to get to know community members and their capabilities.

 Hopefully the ArenaCore community will thrive and grow as a place where members can benefit from interactions across some or all of the areas described above.